 - 1 The Commission must be approached regarding the subject of requests for entry visas for investors, businessmen and laborers, signed exclusively by either the chairman of the provincial investment commission or his deputy.
 The original color copy shall be sent to the National Investment Commission. - 2 The numbers and names of people shall be clearly listed in the sealed letter and signed by the Chairman of the Commission and on the accompanying list.
 For those of foreign nationalities (Bangladesh Indian), it must either be written in English or Arabic, with the first name written followed by the last name in the table attached to it. - 3 The original letter or affidavit shall be sent by the company, sealed by its accredited seals as well as by the accredited seal of the provincial Investment Commission.
 It must be written in the affidavit that the applicant pledges not to seek employment outside the company during his work or after the completion of the project, together with the number and nationalities and the name of the project.
 The original letter or affidavit must be delivered by hand to the National Investment Commission in Baghdad. - 4 Copies of accompanying passports must be in color, clearly legible, and in their original size, with each passport being valid and with a period of at least 6 months remaining before their expiration.
-For the Bangladeshi Indian nationalities, there must be two pages: a page for the name and photos, and a second page for the father and mother, according to the instructions of the residency affairs directorate. - 5 The tables below are to be used:
+For the Bangladeshi Indian nationalities, there must be two pages: a page for the name and photos, and a second page for the father and mother, according to the instructions of the residency affairs directorate. - 5 -A visa fee of (25000) ID twenty five thousand Iraqi Dinars is to be paid by investor for each foreign worker he brings to work in any investment project in Iraq. - 6-The tables below are to be used: